Southern Italy: Early modern history

 The kingdom remained disputed between France and Spain for the next several decades.
 The French efforts to gain control of it became feebler as the decades went on, and Spanish control was never genuinely endangered.
 The French finally abandoned their claims to the kingdom by the Treaty of Cateau-Cambrésis in 1559.
-With the Treaty of London (1557), the new client state of the so-called Presidi ("state of the garrisons") was established and governed directly by Spain, as part of the Kingdom of Naples.
+With the Treaty of London (1557), the new client state of the so-called Presidi ("state of the garrisons") was established and governed directly by Spain as part of the Kingdom of Naples.

-The administration of the Kingdom of Naples and Sicily, as well as the Duchy of Milan, was run by the Council of Italy.
+The administration of the Kingdom of Naples and Sicily, as well as of the Duchy of Milan, was run by the Council of Italy.
 The island of Sardinia, which had fully come to be under Iberian sovereignty in 1409 upon the fall of the last indigenous state, was an integral part of the Council of Aragon instead and remained as such until the first years of the XVIII° century, when Sardinia was ceded to Austria and eventually handed over to the Alpine-based House of Savoy in 1720.

 After the War of the Spanish Succession in the early 18th century, possession of the kingdom again changed hands.
 Under the terms of the Treaty of Utrecht in 1713, Naples was given to Charles VI, the Holy Roman Emperor.
 He also gained control of Sicily in 1720, but Austrian rule did not last long.
 Both Naples and Sicily were conquered by a Spanish army during the War of the Polish Succession in 1734, and Charles, Duke of Parma, a younger son of King Philip V of Spain was installed as King of Naples and Sicily from 1735.
-When Charles inherited the Spanish throne from his older half-brother in 1759, he left Naples and Sicily to his younger son, Ferdinand IV.
+Charles inherited the Spanish throne from his older half-brother in 1759, he left Naples and Sicily to his younger son, Ferdinand IV.
 Despite the two kingdoms being in a personal union under the House of Bourbon from 1735 onwards, they remained constitutionally separated.